bojinovic/ai-1301/front/src/pages/presentation/README.md

 ---

+## Highlight deployment lines

-- The initial step that both gamers need to take is the neccessary infrastructure deployment.
+- The initial step that both players need to take is the neccessary infrastructure deployment.

 - This includes a set of a smart contracts and a server that will contain: